-Figure 5.6: This figure shows the deposit spread (in the top row) and the endogenous share of deposits (bottom row), before and after the introduction of CBDC, across levels of the policy rate (in the x-axis), for different CBDC remuneration schedules.
-On the left column, we present CBDCs that pay a constant interest rate, while on the right column, we present a CBDC that pays the policy rate, a CBDC that pays the welfare-maximizing CBDC interest rate for each level of the policy rate, and a CBDC that pays the approximately welfare-maximizing rule-of-thumb (denoted "rot") rate described in Figure 5.5. column, we present CBDCs that pay a constant interest rate, while in the right column, we present a CBDC that pays the policy rate, a CBDC that pays the welfare-maximizing CBDC rate, and a CBDC that pays the approximately welfare-maximizing rule-of-thumb rate described in Figure 5.5.
+Figure 5.6: This figure shows the deposit spread (in the top row) and the endogenous share of deposits (bottom row), before and after the introduction of CBDC, across levels of the policy rate (on the x-axis), for different CBDC remuneration schedules.
+In the left column, we present CBDCs that pay a constant interest rate, while the right column shows a CBDC that pays the policy rate, a CBDC that pays the welfare-maximizing CBDC interest rate for each level of the policy rate, and a CBDC that pays the approximately welfare-maximizing rule-of-thumb (denoted "rot") rate described in Figure 5.5.